How to Test Soil pH

 - Moisten the soil with distilled water.

-- Insert the probe into the soil and wait for the reading.
+- Insert the probe and wait for the reading to stabilize.

 Interpreting Soil pH Results

-- pH 3-5: Very acidic soil, not suitable for most plants.
-Requires significant amendments.
+- pH 3-5: Very acidic.
+Not suitable for most plants.
+Significant amendments needed.

-- pH 5-6: Moderately acidic, suitable for acid-loving plants like blueberries and azaleas.
+- pH 5-6: Moderately acidic.
+Good for blueberries, azaleas, and rhododendrons.

-- pH 8-9: Alkaline, usually found in arid regions.
-May need amendments to grow most plants.
+- pH 8-9: Alkaline.
+Common in arid regions.
+Needs amendments for most plants.

-- pH 9-11: Very alkaline, challenging for plant growth.
-Significant soil amendments required.
+- pH 9-11: Very alkaline.
+Challenging for nearly all plants.
+Major soil work required.

 Adjusting Soil pH